GafferHQ/gaffer/doc/source/GettingStarted/ConfiguringGafferForThirdPartyTools/index.md

 ## Configuring Gaffer for 3Delight ##

-For Gaffer to load the GafferDelight module, a `DELIGHT` environment variable must point to the 3Delight installation directory.
-Before you begin, make sure that 3Delight is correctly installed and configured, and close any open instances of Gaffer.
+For Gaffer to load the GafferDelight module, the `DELIGHT` environment variable must point to the 3Delight installation directory.
+Before you begin, make sure that 3Delight is correctly installed and configured.

 ### 3Delight in Linux ###